Insight from JWST/NIRCam into galaxy overdensities around bright Ly$\alpha$ emitters during reionization: implications for ionized bubbles at $z \sim 9$: Acknowledgements

 \section{Acknowledgements}

-The authors thank Gabe Brammer for providing the optical imaging of the EGS as part of the CHArGE program and Jacopo Chevallard for access to the \beagle\ SED modelling tool used throughout this work.
+The authors thank the anonymous referee for their constructive comments that improved this paper.
+We also thank Gabe Brammer for providing the optical imaging of the EGS as part of the CHArGE program and Jacopo Chevallard for access to the \beagle\ SED modelling tool used throughout this work.
 This work is based on observations made with the NASA/ESA \textit{JWST} and the data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for \textit{JWST}.
 These observations are associated with program number ERS-1345, and the authors thank the CEERS team led by Steven Finkelstein for their work developing their observing program.

 LW acknowledges support from the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2137419.
 DPS acknowledges support from the National Science Foundation through the grant AST-2109066.
 CM acknowledges support by the VILLUM FONDEN under grant 37459 and the Carlsberg Foundation under grant CF22-1322.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant DNRF140.
 This material is based on High Performance Computing (HPC) resources supported by the University of Arizona TRIF, UITS, and Research, Innovation, and Impact (RII) and maintained by the UArizona Research Technologies department.